 - Disconnect the sample line from the sample port on the outside of the electrical cabinet.

-- On the PLC display, press Menu.
+- On the controller display, press Menu.

 - Enter password 6557 and press the Return key (bottom-right button).